deblnia/sql-201/README.md

 and another_table.column > 1
 ```

+You can add filters to the ON clause of the join to get around this.

 ### COUNT(*) includes null values, COUNT(col) does not include null values

+### Use EXISTS instead of IN or NOT IN

+In and not in do not count nulls.

 ## Joins

+### Cross Joins

+### Self Joins

 ## Window Functions

+## String Stuff

 ## See Also
 - [SQL Levels Explained](https://github.com/airbytehq/SQL-Levels-Explained)